Tecnativa/doodba/README.md

 Then open a telnet connection to it (running in `0.0.0.0:6899` by default).

 It is safe to use in [production][] environments **if you know what you are doing and do not expose the debugging port to attackers**.
-Assuming you use the [scaffolding][] production environment, you can achieve that with:
+Usage:

-    docker-compose -f prod.yaml exec odoo telnet localhost 6899
+    docker-compose exec odoo telnet localhost 6899

 ### [`git-aggregator`](https://pypi.python.org/pypi/git-aggregator)